Frequently Asked Questions

 Why get certified?

-Being certified as a woman, minority or veteran owned small business opens the doors to working with government entities and gives you a competitive edge.
+Being certified as a woman or veteran owned small business opens the doors to working with government entities and gives you a competitive edge.

-Are there any resources available for woman-owned and/or minority small businesses?
+Are there any resources available for woman-owned and/or disadvantaged small businesses?

-There are many resources available for minorities, including the Small Business Administration.
+There are many resources available for woman-owned and disadvantaged businsses.
+Please see the Small Business Administration’s website.

 What is the Women-Owned Small Business (WOSB) Federal Contracting Program?